What is FotoWeb Desktop?

 - Deployment by a system administrator using Active Directory Group Policy or a deployment kit that employs Group Policy deployment.

 User-run installation from browser

 The first option may be a practical approach in small environments.
-When a user who has been given access to any of the FotoWeb Desktop features through an archive's access list logs on to FotoWeb, he/she will be notified that FotoWeb Desktop is not installed after logging on to FotoWeb through the web interface.
+When a user who has been given access to any of the FotoWeb Desktop features through an archive's access list logs on to FotoWeb, they will be notified that FotoWeb Desktop is not installed after logging on to FotoWeb through the web interface.
 It will then be possible to download and run the installer package on the local client.

-The latest version of FotoWeb Desktop can be downloaded from the FotoWare Update Center.
+The latest version of FotoWeb Desktop can be downloaded from the Fotoware Update Center.